LeeePH/LeeePH/README.md

 ### 🚀 About Me

-I'm a second year working student currently studying Bachelor of Science in Information Technology at Quezon City University.
+I'm a third year working student currently studying Bachelor of Science in Information Technology at Quezon City University.
 I love to design and develop things that will help the people in their everyday lives!

 ---